 This randomness of examples may have worked if there were a plethora of work.
 But this was not the case, the examples were limited.
 If I were alone in the exhibition, and not queuing to see each piece I think I would have been in and out within 30 minutes (and I read very slowly).

-Suffice to say, I walked out of the exhibition (through the gift shop), disappointed.
-I felt the British Library really missed the boat on this one.
+I walked out of the exhibition (through the gift shop), disappointed.
+I felt the British Library really dropped the ball on this one.
 The exhibition was convoluted and didn’t offer much in the way of learning.
 The information given was only for specific pieces, which did not help create a bigger picture of the history of UK Comics.
 I can honestly say that if I did not know anything about UK comics, after visiting this exhibition, I still would not know.
 Perhaps I am not the target audience.
 Perhaps it is just aimed at those whom do not already have an appreciation for the comic medium.
 In which case, I would have to concede and say it does offer a broad scope of what comics are capable of, and what they have already achieved.

 Side note: If you are interested in the history of UK and US comics, I highly recommend picking up Comics, Comix & Graphic Novels.
 It is extremely informative and chronicles the milestones of the medium.